Punktum-dk/epp-service-specification/README.md

   * Extended the section about this document, due to the migration to Github, so copyright is now explicitly mentioned
   * info contact command extended with validation information
   * create domain command extended with validation information for registrant
-  * create domain command extneded with information on confirmation status for domain
+  * create domain command extended with information on confirmation status for domain

 # The .dk Registry in Brief